vlsi-lab/compact-yet-fast-ascon/README.md

 * `make post_synth_sim`
   Runs **gate-level** simulation (using the netlist) through the FuseSoC target `postsynth_simulation`.

+*  `make fpgabitstream`
+  Builds the FPGA implementation and generates the bitstream via Vivado, using the FuseSoC target cw305-ascon defined in ascon.core

 * `make clean`
   Wipes `./build`, FuseSoC cache, and temporary files.